 Preliminary experiments showed that intraperitoneal injection of the immunostimulant, Salar-bec (containing 300 g kg-1 vitamin C, 150 g kg-1 vitamin B and trace quantities of vitamins B1, B2, B6 and B12), into snakehead fish can increase serum inhibition both germination and growth of the zoospore in vitro.
-Snakehead fish fed on normal pellet feed and Salar-bec-supplemented feed still exhibited clinical signs of infection with A. invadans after challenge with A. invadans.
-However, snakehead fish that received the immunostimulant, Salar-bec, showed a relative per cent survival of 59.2% higher than the control group that received normal feed (Miles et al., 2001).
+Snakehead fish fed on normal pellet feed and Salar-bec-supplemented feed still exhibited clinical signs of EUS after challenge with A. invadans.
+However, snakehead fish that received the immunostimulant, Salar-bec, showed a relative per cent survival of 59.2% higher than the control group that received normal feed (24).